marcmortensen/node-slam/README.md

 1. Download the source code of this project as a zip or with git
 1. open a terminal and navigate to the project
 1. execute "yarn"
-1. run "yarn build"
+1. run "yarn build" if it fails modify signature of OpenCV triangulatePoints in (Mat.d.ts) adding a new param at position 0 with type Mat, leaving the rest as it was.
-1. run "yarn start"
+1. run "yarn start",
+1. If the result is not as desirable as wanted, adjust the distance of the focal point, or change the number of MAX_FEATURES to detect.

 ## Available Scripts